sidebase/nuxt-auth/docs/guide/authjs/quick-start.md

 ```

 ::: warning
-Due to a breaking change in NextAuth, nuxt-auth is only compoatible with NextAuth versions under v4.23.0.
+Due to a breaking change in NextAuth, nuxt-auth is only compatible with NextAuth versions under v4.23.0.
 We recommend pinning the version to `4.21.1`.
 Read more [here](https://github.com/sidebase/nuxt-auth/issues/514).
 :::

 ## Configuration